awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 If decrypting, the keyring MUST use AES-GCM with the following specifics:

-- it uses the [encrypted-key](#encrypted-key) obtained from deserialization as the AES-GCM input ciphertext.
+- it uses the [encrypt key](#encrypted-key) obtained from deserialization as the AES-GCM input ciphertext.
 - it uses the [authentication tag](#authentication-tag) obtained from deserialization as the AES-GCM input authentication tag.
 - it uses this keyring's [wrapping key](#wrapping-key) as the AES-GCM cipher key.
 - it uses the [IV](#iv) obtained from deserialization as the AES-GCM IV.